portworx/px-docs/scheduler/kubernetes/elasticstack-kibana-k8s.md

           protocol: TCP
 ```

-Deploy the Kibana spec for the replication controller as well as the service.
+Deploy the Kibana spec for the `Deployment` as well as the service.
 ```
 kubectl apply -f kibana-svc.yaml service "kibana" created